-Residential open burning is the burning of leaves, tree branches, and yard trimmings
+Residential open burning is the burning of leaves, tree branches, yard trimmings, logs, and

 Policies for Towns/Cities Incorporated in Forsyth County.

-Open burning must not create a nuisance.
+Open burning of leaves, tree branches, and yard trimmings must not create a nuisance.
 A nuisance means ".. causing physical irritation

 exacerbating a documented medical condition, visibility impairment, or evidence

 of soot or ash on property or structure other than the property on which the burning